Definition: Defining the Meaning of Mobility Aid

 Choosing these devices takes time and research.
 Be sure to read as much information about the mobility aid you are interested in to ensure it will suit its purpose before purchasing.

-Facts: Gait Trainer
+Quick Facts: Gait Trainer

 A device to assist walking that has entered the market in recent years is the gait trainer.
 This is a mobility aid that is more supportive than the standard walker.
 It typically offers support that assists weight-bearing and balance.
 The accessories or product parts that attach to the product frame provide un-weighting support and postural alignment to enable walking practice.
 Mobility aids may also include adaptive technology such as sling lifts or other patient transfer devices that help transfer users between beds and chairs or lift chairs (and other sit-to-stand devices), transfer or convertible chairs.
 Knee scooters help some users.